awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-3.md

 **To manually delete the service\-linked role using IAM**

 Use the IAM console, the AWS CLI, or the AWS API to delete the `AWSServiceRoleForSystemsManagerOpsDataSync` service\-linked role\.
-For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Deleting a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

-## Supported Regions for Systems Manager Service\-Linked Roles<a name="slr-regions-service-action-3"></a>
+## Supported Regions for Systems Manager service\-linked roles<a name="slr-regions-service-action-3"></a>

 Systems Manager supports using service\-linked roles in all of the regions where the service is available\.
-For more information, see [AWS Regions and Endpoints for Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+For more information, see [AWS Systems Manager endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html)\.

 Systems Manager doesn't support using service\-linked roles in every region where the service is available\.
 You can use the `AWSServiceRoleForSystemsManagerOpsDataSync` role in the following regions\.